Search

 The heart wants what it wants

-Posted in 18 Year factor, Addiction, Alcohol addiction, Anger, Anxiety, Behavior, Breaking bad habits, Cynicism, Deception, Depravity, Evil in the world, Guidelines for living, Heart, Human depravity, Pride, Problem of evil, Relationships, Self-deception, Selfishness, Spiritual growth, Spiritual inventory
+Posted in 18 Year factor, Addiction, Alcohol addiction, Anger, Anxiety, Behavior, Breaking bad habits, Cynicism, Deception, Depravity, Evil in the world, Guidelines for living, Heart, Human depravity, Humanism, Origin of Sin, Pride, Problem of evil, Relationships, Self-deception, Selfishness, Sin, Spiritual growth, Spiritual inventory